-Use only the 12V power cord provided by Cobra.
-Do not use the power cord with alkaline batteries: only the NiMH batteries are rechargeable.
+Use only the drop-in charger provided by Cobra.
+Do not use the charger with alkaline batteries; only the LiON battery pack is rechargeable.
 Spent alkaline batteries must be discarded and replaced.

-It is a good idea to keep a set of fresh, high-guality AAA alkaline batteries with your radio.
-Should the rechargeable batteries become discharged and no electrical power source be available, you can insert fresh alkaline batteries and continue to use your radio.
+It is a good idea to keep a set of fresh, high-quality AA alkaline batteries with your radio.
+Should the rechargeable battery pack become discharged and no electrical power source is available, you can insert the included alkaline battery tray with fresh alkaline batteries and continue to use your radio.